 Conducting a Training Needs Analysis

-In conclusion, apprenticeship programmes can be used to fill gaps in the workplace but before undertaking any new programme it is vital that the training needs analysis is conducted first.
+In conclusion, apprenticeship programmes can be used to fill gaps in the workplace, but before undertaking any new programme,, the training needs analysis must first be conducted.